yeshua453/website/docs/controls/navigationrail.md

 ### `indicator_shape`

 The shape of the selection indicator.
-See [`FloatingActionButton.shape`](/docs/controls/floatingactionbutton#shape) for possible values.
+The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

 ### `label`